Public Computer Policies

 Use of computer equipment for recreational purposes such as game playing, Instant Messaging or chatting may deter others from using workstations for educational or research purposes, and otherwise makes the Library less conducive to study.
 If necessary, Library staff will intervene to ensure optimal access to computers for educational and research purposes.

 Damaging or changing the computer hardware or software, using the computers with another person's login, illegally distributing copyrighted material or infringing on copyrighted material, and sending un-welcomed email or damaging programs are examples of forbidden activities.
-For more information, some of the policies addressing acceptable use of computer equipment that we will enforce are at the links below.
+For more information, some of the policies addressing acceptable use of computer equipment that we will enforce are at the link below.

 - We welcome the use of laptops and other personal computing devices in the Library.
 Users may connect personal equipment only to the wireless network or to ports designated for such use.
 Users may not unplug any Library equipment or cables for any reason.
 Use of personal equipment, such as extension, adaptor, or power cords must not pose a safety hazard for others.